cxyazy/Multi-Layer_Heterogeneous_Network_Data/README.md

 # Multi-Layer_Heterogeneous_Network_Data
 This repository provides **multi-layer heterogeneous network data sets** and example code for reproducible experiments on **key node identification** and other multi-layer network analytics.
-Please note that the DBLP_2006_2008 dataset needs to be decompressed before use due to its large original file size.
+Please note that the DBLP_2006_2008 data set needs to be decompressed before use due to its large original file size.

 Each data set is stored in a **two-file format** for long-term reproducibility: